 Use Human Voices for Narration

 You might be tempted to use a text-to-speech application to create voice-over audio for your course.
 I get it!
 Text-to-speech makes it super fast and easy to create and maintain voice-over audio.
-However, Mayer’s research shows that people learn better when listening to a human voice instead of a machine-generated voice.
+However, Clark and Mayer’s research shows that people learn better when listening to a human voice instead of a machine-generated voice.
 So next time you consider using text-to-speech narration, be sure to think about how it might impact your course’s effectiveness.

 Include a Visual Narrator